 You see the two little boys sitting on boxes?
 They're food boxes given to refugee families who are struggling to survive. £25 provides the basics for one month, with things like rice, cooking oil, flour, cans of tomatoes, tea, sugar, pasta and cheese.

 If you feel inspired to raise some money for the Azraq Community School, contact the Mandala Trust, who will be able to send the money directly to Jordan.

 You probably know loads of ways to raise money, more than I do, anyway, but here are a few suggestions:

 - Do you know any celebrities who could be invited to your school to speak?
 You could charge people to come and listen

 - Can you think of something that people might sponsor you to do?
 Over to you for ideas!

 let us know how you get on

 I'd love to hear about your fundraising efforts.
-Email us at firstname.lastname@example.org to let me know how you're getting on, and I'll make sure you get a big thank you on my website.
+Email me through my agent at email@example.com to let me know how you're getting on, and I'll make sure you get a big thank you on the NEWS page of my website.